NullVoxPopuli/react-vs-ember/event-handling/README.md

 # React vs Ember: Event Handling

+Since this is the first comparison in the series, I figured it'd be good to start with something that is ever present in nearly all components.
+Event Handling can feel tedius.

 For the first demonstration of solving the same problem with both React and Ember, we will have a text box with an "on change" hook attached such that any changes to the content of the text box will be represented in the component's